cdapio/cdap/cdap-docs/admin-manual/source/installation/index.rst

 .. _configuration: configuration.html

-- |configuration|_ Covers **configuring CDAP:** once CDAP :ref:`is installed <install>`, covers the instructions for configuring and verification of the CDAP components.
+- |configuration|_ Covers **configuring CDAP:** once CDAP :ref:`is installed <install>`, covers the configuration and verification of the CDAP components.

 .. |security| replace:: **Security:**